 For a long time, I had had my reservations about Branch Basics, because I was not sure about their preservation system.
 Finally, I was able to interview one of the founders, Marilee Nelson.
 She impressed me as a thoughtful person with very high standards for the quality of the ingredients.
 Evidently, they spent a lot of time and money to design a product that would be good enough for the most sensitive people.

-Let’s look at the ingredients of one of their non-toxic cleaning products that is called Branch Basics Concentrate.
+Let’s look at the ingredients of one of their green cleaning products that is called Branch Basics Concentrate.

 Branch Basics Concentrate ingredients